-When I was at FreeCharge, I did a lot of data engineering.
+When I was at FreeCharge, I did significant data engineering.
 One of the recurring patterns that I saw was:

-3. The report should run at a particular frequency.
+- The report should be generated at a particular frequency.

-4. The PM along with others from the C-team should get this report in their inbox.
+- The PM and others from the C-team should get this report in their inbox.

-Kwery is a tool that solves the above niche problem well.
+Kwery is a tool that solves the above niche problem.
 It was also an attempt at building a single person lifestyle business that could supplement my regular income.
-I followed a lot of lean startup principles while building Kwery; made an MVP, deployed it at an organization that had the above pressing problem and then iterated from there.
+I followed lean startup principles while building Kwery—made an MVP, deployed it at an organization, and then iterated from there.

-With Kwery, initially, I had to take a call as to whether to make it a SAS product or an in-house deployment.
-I decided against the SAS route as I was not sure how many organizations would be comfortable giving complete access to their data sources to an external fledgling SAS tool.
-I wanted to make the onboarding process of Kwery as simple as possible.
-Hence, I shunned all external dependencies for Kwery, opted for an embedded database so that I could package Kwery as a single binary.
-The only dependency needed to run Kwery is a Java 8 runtime.
+With Kwery, I had to decide whether to make it a SAAS product or an in-house deployment.
+I decided against the SAAS route as I was not sure how many organizations would be comfortable giving access to their data sources to an external fledgling SAAS tool.
+I wanted to make the onboarding process of Kwery simple.
+Hence, I shunned all external dependencies for Kwery and opted for an embedded database so that I could package Kwery as a single binary.
+The sole dependency needed to run Kwery is a Java 8 runtime.

-I deployed Kwery in a couple of places which use it even today.
-Kwery has received a lot of love from them, but I never hit the numbers that I had in mind when I started.
+I deployed Kwery in a couple of places that use it to date.
+Kwery has received a lot of love from them, but I never hit the numbers I had in mind when I started.
 The opportunity cost was bearing on me.
 I had to take a call between continuing to work on Kwery or cutting my losses and moving on; I chose the latter.

-Like the old saying—every cloud has a silver lining, I have open sourced Kwery under MIT license.
-It is very easy to get started with Kwery.
+Like the old saying—every cloud has a silver lining; I have open sourced Kwery under the MIT license.
+It is straightforward to get started with Kwery.
 Give it a spin, open Github issues if you face any trouble.
 Pull requests are very much welcome.